 John Madden is one of the most recognizable figures around the National Football League.
 The former head coach-turned color commentator and sportscaster had his own career as a football player cut short due to a knee injury, yet he made the most of his love for the game.

 In addition to his career as a broadcaster, Madden made an absolute fortune through his video game series, which remains one of the most popular sports video game franchises on the planet.
-Considering his ties to the NFL and the Madden franchise, it comes as no surprise whatsoever that Madden is filthy rich.
+Considering his ties to the NFL and the Madden franchise, it comes as no surprise whatsoever that Madden was filthy rich when he unexpectedly passed away on Tuesday, December 28, 2021.

 Early Life and Football Career